NathanHarrington/dotfiles/README.md

     Install tmux-resurrect with the manual instructions from: https://github.com/tmux-plugins/tmux-resurrect

+Gnome Configuration (3.204):

+    Install gnome-tweak-tool
+    In workspaces, change workspace creation to static, create 7 workspaces.
+    Top Bar show date, show seconds
+    Extensions, Launch new instance to On
+    Applications, global dark theme to On

 Cinnamon configuration:

     2016-06-27 FC24 ships out of the box with themes.
 Combining: